xxy92dec/ee628-final-project/README.md

 Database: MNIST database and other database if necessary.

 ## Basic Function
+For Solution given by teachers
+It can read simple math question from a txt file, then get the answer of these questions.

+For Solution given by students
 It can read handwritten answers in a answer book line by line.